jonathanyan/EIP-401/README.md

 ## Abstract

-The following standard allows for the implementation of a standard API for coins within smart contracts.
+The following standard allows for the implementation of a standard API for coins from/to smart contracts.
-This standard provides basic functionality to transfer coins, as well as allow Coins to be approved so they can be spent by another on-chain third party.
+This standard provides basic functionality to transfer coins, as well as interact with smart contract.

 ## Motivation

-A standard interface allows any Coins on Ethereum to be re-used by other applications: from wallets to decentralized exchanges.
+A standard interface allows any Coins on Fabcoin to be re-used by other applications: from wallets to decentralized exchanges.

 ## Specification